 What I still don't have a clean answer for

-The second is what to do when the human note is actively misleading for the judge.
-A teammate writes "this should be a yes" as a note, meaning I, the human auditor, expect the agent to answer yes.
-Copied into expected_behavior, the judge reads it as the agent must answer "yes" and scores any nuanced answer as a failure.
-The format the human writes in is not the format the judge wants to read.
-So far this is rare enough — maybe two of the seventeen rows — that I'm hand-editing them.
-But it's the seam where the "duplicate, don't migrate" rule starts to leak, and where the team will eventually need a small lint that flags ambiguous notes for rewrite.
+Notes that mislead the judge.
+A teammate writes "this should be a yes" meaning I, the auditor, expect a yes.
+Copied into expected_behavior, the judge reads it as the agent must answer "yes" and fails any nuanced answer.
+Two of seventeen rows so far; I'm hand-editing them.
+This is the seam where duplicate-don't-migrate leaks, and where a small lint flagging ambiguous notes will eventually be needed.

 If you take one thing